Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Methods

 \subsection{Classical Monte Carlo}

 We perform classical Monte Carlo calculations to study the properties of the model Hamiltonian in the classical limit.
 In this limit, we consider the spins as unit vectors, $|\mathbf{S}|=1$.
-We simulate systems of $L\times L$ unit cells, consisting of $N=7L^2$ spins for the 2D model, with up to $L=40$ (11200 spins); and of $N=56L^3$ spins for the 3D model, with up to $L=6$ (12096 spins).
+We simulate systems of $L\times L$ unit cells, consisting of $N=7L^2$ spins for the 2D model, with up to $L=80$ (44800 spins); and of $N=56L^3$ spins for the 3D model, with up to $L=8$ (28672 spins).
 We apply a logarithmic cooling protocol from $T=2\,J_4$ to $T=0.01\,J_4$ with 120 temperature steps consisting of $10^5$ Monte Carlo steps each.
 Half of the steps at each temperature are used for thermalization and each consists of $N$ spin-update trials intercalated with $2N$ overrelaxation steps.
 For the spin updates, a Gaussian step is implemented such that the acceptance ratio is kept at $50\%$~\cite{Alzate19}.
-The second half of the Monte Carlo steps are used to measure the energy $e$ and the specific heat $c_v$, and consist only of spin-update trials.
+The second half of the Monte Carlo steps is used to measure the energy $e$ and the specific heat $c_v$.
 Other quantities such as the spin structure factor are calculated afterwards from previously stored thermalized states for each temperature.
-Further details in the supplemental information.
+Further details in the Supplementary Notes 3 and 4.